-Because learning a language requires cumulative knowledge and practice, students may not move to a higher placement level the next semester without passing the previous course.
+Because learning a language requires cumulative knowledge and practice, students may need to change to a different level as determined by the Spanish faculty.

 Evaluation of students will be guided by rubrics devised for specific exercises and levels of competencies.
-These rubrics will assess: comprehensibility, comprehension, language forms and phrases/vocabulary appropriate to the task and student level, as well as cultural understanding and completion of the assigned task.
+These rubrics will be given closer to the examination.
+They will assess:

+comprehensibility, comprehension, language forms and phrases/vocabulary appropriate to the task and student level, as well as cultural understanding and completion of the assigned task.